Recursive marginal quantization of the Euler scheme of a diffusion process: Numerical examples

 where $t_n =T$, and where $\Gamma_n = \{ x^{N_n}_1,\cdots, x^{N_n}_{N_n} \}$ is the quantizer of size $N_n$ computed from the Newton-Raphson algorithm (with $5$ iterations) and where the associated weight are estimated from (\ref{EqEstProba}).

-We compare the prices obtained from the recursive marginal quantization (RMQ) method with those obtained by the Monte Carlo (MC) simulations even for various values of $\vartheta$ with a fixed strike $K=100$ (see Table \ref{tabPrixPutLV}) or for varying values of the strike $K$ with a fixed $\vartheta = 4$ (see Table \ref{tabPrixPutLVStrike}).
+We compare the prices obtained from the recursive marginal quantization (RMQ) method with those obtained by the Monte Carlo (MC) simulations for various values of $\vartheta$ with a fixed strike $K=100$ (see Table~\ref{tabPrixPutLV}) or for varying values of the strike $K$ with a fixed $\vartheta = 4$ (see Table~\ref{tabPrixPutLVStrike}).
 For the Monte Carlo simulations we set the sample size $M_{\rm mc}$ equal to $10^{5}$ and $10^{6}$ for $K=100$ and to $M_{\rm mc}=10^{5}$, $10^{6}$ and $10^{7}$ when making the strike $K$ varying.

-\begin{rem} ({\em on the computation time}) $ (a)$ Remark that all the quantization grids $\Gamma_k$ of sizes $N_k =400$, for every $k=1,\cdots,n=120$, and there companion weights are obtained in around $1$ minute from the Newton-Raphson algorithm with $5$ iterations.
+\begin{rem} ({\em on the computation time}) $ (a)$ Remark that all the quantization grids $\Gamma_k$ of sizes $N_k =300$ (and $N_k=400$), for every $k=1,\ldots,n=120$, and there companion weights are obtained in around $40$ seconds (and $1$ minute) from the Newton-Raphson algorithm with $5$ iterations.
 Computations are performed using {\em Scilab} software on a CPU $2.7$ GHz and 4 Go memory computer.

-$(b)$ It is clear that once the grids and the associated weights are available, the estimation of the price by RMQ method using the sum (\ref{EqSumMQ}) is instantaneous (compared to a Monte Carlo simulation). \end{rem}
+$(b)$ It is clear that once the grids and the associated weights are available, the estimation of the price by RMQ method using the sum (\ref{EqSumMQ}) is instantaneous. \end{rem}

 \begin{rem} ({\em Initialization of the Newton-Raphson algorithm}) Let $0= t_0<\cdots<t_n$ be the time discretization steps, let $X_0 = x$ be the present value of the stock price process and suppose that the grid sizes $N_k$ are all equal.
 Since the random variable $\bar X_{t_1} \sim \mathcal N(m_0(x);v_0^2(x))$, in order to compute the (optimal) $N_1$-quantizer for $\bar X_{t_1}$ we initialize the algorithm to $v_0(x) z^{N_1} + m_0(x)$, where $z^{N_1}$ is the optimal $N_1$-quantizer of the $\mathcal N(0;1)$.
 Once we get the optimal $N_1$-quantization $\Gamma_1$ for $\bar X_{t_1}$ and its companion weights, we initialize the algorithm to $\Gamma_1$ to perform the optimal $N_{_2}$-quantizer for $\bar X_{t_{_2}}$ and its companion weights, $\cdots$, and so on, until we get the optimal $N_n$-quantizer for $\bar X_{t_n}$ and the associated weights.
 Notice that doing so we observe no failure of the convergence in all the considered examples. \end{rem}